 As my good friend (not) Mr. Nixon would have said, “let me say this about that.”
+While voting at the polls is a vital responsibility for those who wish to live in a democracy, there is also a type of voting all of us should really embrace as a way of life.
 We need to determine what kind of planet we want to live on, and more importantly, what kind of planet we want for our kids.
 So, we all need to rock the vote.
 Again and again.
-Not just with ballots, but with each dollar we spend.
+Not just with ballots, but with each dollar we spend; and every action we take.
 Now, I can’t tell anyone what to do, but here are just a few examples of how I “vote” and why:

-Chemical Fertilizers, Pesticides: I do not buy them.
-Ever.
-Why?
-Fertilizer is available naturally in most places where plants grow naturally.
+Fertilizers offered by Mother Nature are available in most places where plants grow naturally.
 Composted leaves, grass clippings, and manure are good examples of soil building materials, and are natural fertilizers.
-I do have to consume some energy to retrieve these things.
-However, much more energy is consumed mining, processing, packaging, and shipping fertilizers and pesticides.
-A lot of petroleum is used to support this industry in the form of fuel for energy, and petrochemicals for processing.
+Because I grow a fairly good sized garden, there are times when hook up my trailer and jump in my automobile to retrieve these things.
+Usually all I need is available free at our local landfill transfer station (fondly known to us as “the dump”).
+However, if I were to go to a store to buy even organic stuff, much more energy is consumed mining, processing, packaging, and shipping fertilizers and pesticides.
+A lot of dinosaur juice (petroleum) is used to support this industry in the form of fuel for energy, and petrochemicals for processing.
 And let’s not forget how they are packaged, either in paper bags (bye bye trees) or plastic bags (petroleum again!).
 And even more wonderfully, the factories that manufacture these goodies pollute, and when it rains their products also pollute.
 And don’t even get me started on “weed and feed.”
 Our lawn gets mowed, that’s it.
 The neighbors probably cry when my dandelions are in bloom.
 We think they are pretty, and the bees love them.

-Packaged Meals: First of all, blech.
-Sodium, ingredients I can’t pronounce, sodium, and more sodium.
-Most packaged meals are packed full of chemicals, which are made by chemical plants.
+Packaged Meals: First of all, blech!!
+We prefer fresh food and home cooking, thank you very much.
+Package meals are intended to be convenient, of course, but holy MOLY the ingredients are poisonous awreddy!!
+Sodium, ingredients I can’t pronounce, sugars, sodium, and also more sodium.
+What I’m saying here is that packaged meals are chock-full of chemicals, and many of these are known to damage our bodies.
+Of course, all these nasties are made by chemical plants.
 Chemical plants consume energy and pollute.
 More petroleum.
-The chemicals they make pollute our bodies.
-We try to eat fresh whenever possible.
 Oh, and not to forget the packaging: plastics and paper.
 More dead trees, more dinosaur juice.

 Of course, I’m not so naive to think that voting with dollars is the answer.
 Rather, it’s the tip of a very large iceberg.
 Decisions we humans make have deep and lasting effects on our Mother Earth and all the Citizens of Nature (that includes all of US).
+Every action we take, every word we speak, really, really matters.
 There IS positive change in the works, but it is woefully under-reported by the media.